guillaumebriday/dotfiles/README.md

 Once the theme is downloaded, you can modify your iTerm2 settings in the app.

-### BetterTouchTool

-It's an export of my BTT configuration.
-To install, import it into BTT.

 ### VS Code

-Install extensions :
 ```bash
 $ vscode/vscode.sh
 ```